lmorg/ttyphoon/README.md

 Aside from that, it's as easy as running `go build .` from the git repository root directory.

+### VT Debugging

+The terminal emulator functions can provide verbose logging for debugging.
+To enable this, build with `-tags debug` flag.
+Please note that this will add a lot of noise to the stdout of the terminal used to launch Ttyphoon.

+### AI Tracing

+The AI features, prompts sent to LLMs and messages between MCP tools can be traced for debugging.
+To enable this, build with `-tags trace`.
+Trace messages are sent to the stdout of the terminal used to launch TTyphoon.

 ## How To Support